mattludwigs/hts221/README.md

 # HTS221

-An Elixir library for working the HTS221 sensor via the I2C protocol.
+An Elixir library for working with the HTS221 sensor via the I2C protocol.
 This sensor reports relative humidity and temperature.

+For more information about the HTS221 sensor please see the resources section below.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `hts221` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `hts221` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do